 - 1. The priors are only added once to the final χ^2 , no matter how many experiments there are simulated.
 This is already one reason (besides the minimization) why the sum of all projected χ^2 's of the individual experiments cannot correspond to the χ^2 of the combination of all experiments. - 2.
 Priors are not used for parameters which are not minimized over, i.e., kept fixed.
 This will be important together with arbitrary projections using glbChiNP.
-A more subtile consequence is the comparison of fit manifold sections and projections for the solutions where the absolute minimum χ^2 is larger than zero, i.e., degeneracies other than the true solution.
+A more subtle consequence is the comparison of fit manifold sections and projections for the solutions where the absolute minimum χ^2 is larger than zero, i.e., degeneracies other than the true solution.
 In this case, the sections and projections are not comparable if not corrected by the prior contributions, where the correction can be obtained as the χ^2 -difference at the minimum.
-For example, projecting the sgn(Δm{31}^2)-degeneracy onto the θ{13} - δ{CP} -plane and comparing it with the section (all other parameters fixed), the section region would in many cases be larger than the projection region if the priors are not added to the section.
+For example, projecting the sgn(Δm{31}^2)-degeneracy onto the θ{13} - δ{CP} -plane and comparing it with the section (all other parameters fixed), the section region would in many cases be larger than the projection region if the priors were not added to the section.
 At the true solution, this problem usually does not occur because the prior contributions are close to zero. - 3.
-Currently, GLoBES only supports Gaußian priors for the individual oscillation parameters.
-Especially for the solar parameters, this is only an approximation, since they are imposed on θ{12} and not on $\sin 2\theta{12}$, $\sin 2\theta{12} \cdot \Delta m{21}^2$, or $\sin \theta{12}$.
-Later versions of GLoBES may include more alternatives.
+Currently, GLoBES only supports Gaußian pre-defined priors for the individual oscillation parameters.
+Especially for the solar parameters, this is only an approximation, since they are imposed on θ{12} and not on Δm{31}^2 or $\sin^2\theta{12}$.
+GLoBES 3.0 and higher provide an alternative to that by the concept of user-defined priors (cf., Sec.
+4.5).